st-tech/zozo-shift15m/DATASHEET.md

 - publish_date: The date the outfit was posted.

 ##### ```How many instances are there in total (of each type, if appropriate)?```
+The dataset consists of 15,218,721 item images and 2,555,147 outfits which created by users of IQON.

 ##### ```Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).```
 We collected outfits posted on a Japanese fasion website "IQON".
 This website has about 2M users, almost all are Japanese women.
 Most of them are in their 20s and 30s.
 The collection period was from 01/01/2000 to 04/06/2020.